Key Takeaways

 A fixed deferred annuity consists of two distinct phases: accumulation and payout.

 During this phase, the current interest rate is applied.
-This annuity rate is guaranteed for that time period.
+This annuity rate is guaranteed for that period.
 The earned interest in your account grows tax-deferred during the accumulation phase.

 You may also elect to receive annuity income benefits as a lump sum.